MicrosoftDocs/Viva/Viva/insights/use/organizational-data.md

 >[!Important]
 >This article is for the legacy Workplace Analytics app and does not reflect functionality available on the updated Viva Insights platform.
 Access current documentation for Viva Insights advanced insights here: [advanced insights documentation](../advanced/introduction-to-advanced-insights.md).

 Organizational data is information about your company that your admins provide to the advanced insights app with Microsoft Viva Insights.
-The admin either [uploads](/viva/insights/setup/upload-organizational-data2?toc=/viva/insights/use/toc.json&bc=/viva/insights/breadcrumb/toc.json) your organizational (HR) data or Viva Insights can use the organizational data that's presented in Azure Active Directory.
+The admin either [uploads](/viva/insights/setup/upload-organizational-data2?toc=/viva/insights/use/toc.json&bc=/viva/insights/breadcrumb/toc.json) your organizational (HR) data or Viva Insights can use the organizational data that's presented in Microsoft Entra ID.

 As either an admin or an analyst, you can use this page to understand the data quality and completeness of it in the specified week's refresh of Microsoft 365 data.